adamzvolanek/DevRackDocs/sonarr.md

 ### Series --> Library Import

-Select the 'Start Import' button, select the `medua\tv` directory, and press Ok.
+Select the 'Start Import' button, select the `media\tv` directory, and press Ok.
 Allow time for the tv shows to be imported and managed.

 ## Automated